-- Use an authorized person for maintenance.
+- Use an AP for maintenance

 - Remove sludge from the septic tank in the spring rather than in the fall.
-This prevents leaving solids in the tank during the cold winter months.
+This prevents leaving solids in the tank during the cold winter months

 How can I prevent problems with my sewage system?

-- Use snow fences to promote maximum insulation from snow cover.
+- Use snow fences to promote maximum insulation from snow cover

-- If water pools up on a dispersal area, seek advice from an authorized person.
+- If water pools up on a dispersal area, seek advice from an authorized person

-- Do not flush paints, solvents or any kind of toxic chemicals down the toilet.
+- Do not flush paints, solvents or any kind of toxic chemicals down the toilet

 - Do not flush cigarette butts, filters, sanitary napkins, newspaper, disposable diapers, condoms, paper towels, hair, metal or metal items, coffee grounds, tea leaves, fats or grease.
-These can all plug the septic tank or dispersal area.
+These can all plug the septic tank or dispersal area

-- Do not leave the system not working for long periods during cold winter months.
+- Do not leave the system not working for long periods during cold winter months

-- Do not allow large livestock to graze on the dispersal area.
+- Do not allow large livestock to graze on the dispersal area